RandomInsano/aws-digital-content-creation-render-environment/README.md

 [![Build Status](https://travis-ci.org/aws-samples/aws-digital-content-creation-render-environment.svg?branch=master)](https://travis-ci.org/aws-samples/aws-digital-content-creation-render-environment)

 This solution deploys an AWS Cloud environment that helps media and entertainment organizations with burst rendering workloads.
-This CloudFormation template will deploy and setup [AWS ThinkBox Deadline](https://www.awsthinkbox.com/deadline) Database and Repository, Workstation, License Server, and Render nodes.
+This CloudFormation template will deploy and setup [AWS Thinkbox Deadline](https://www.awsthinkbox.com/deadline) Database and Repository, Workstation, License Server, and Render nodes.

 The solution can deploy either Teradici PCoIP or NiceDCV Linux AMI workstation.
 Also there is an option to place workstation in a Private subnet and connect to it via AWS ClientVpn.